cherryot02/PowerOptions_Batch/Documentation.md

 I am also aware that there's an executable file called NoSleep somewhere in the internet but just for learning purposes, I made a batch file instead and see if it works.
 (It does).

 ## Plan
+We will be using `powercfg` , basically short for Power Config (confirguration)

 Depending on the PC, PC brand and whatever your organization has, you might have 2 or more options for power schemes. <br>
 In my case there's two, one for balance and one for recommended.<br>